ElxFuego/portfolio/README.md

 at the begining of November ;) - SDA Software Tester Certificate

-at the begining of November ;) - ISTQB Foundation level
+at the begining of December ;) - ISTQB Foundation level

 -Cadmatic Administrator certificate- issued by Cadmatic OY